 Who’s looking forward, and who’s looking back?

 Of course, all age groups talk about the present, but many times there is a major difference in the tone of those conversations as well.
-Generally speaking, the younger the group the more excitement they attach to their current daily activities.
+Generally speaking, the younger the group the more excitement and enthusiasm they attach to their current daily activities.

 Even though these observations appear to be age related, age is not as strong an influence as you might think.
 Why do I say that?
 Because I also know fairly young people, like Rick, who look back longingly on their glory days, as if life couldn’t possibly be that good again.